AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-54885-exception-during-multiple-address-checkout.md

 feature: Checkout
 role: Admin, Developer
 ---
-# ACSD-54885: Exception during multiple address checkout when admin logins as customer
+# ACSD-54885: Exception during multiple address checkout when admin logs in as customer

 The ACSD-54885 patch fixes the issue where an error occurs during multiple address checkout when the admin is using the *[!UICONTROL Login as Customer]* functionality.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.43 is installed.
 The patch ID is ACSD-54885.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.